alecramsay/pg/docs/index.markdown

 <h2>Redistricting Trade-offs Illuminated</h2>

+*Note: this site has been superceded by [Trade-offs in Redistricting](https://rdatools.github.io/tradeoffs/).*

 Redistricting involves trade-offs between various policy objectives.
 The trade-offs that a state made in drawing their official 2022 congressional map are revealed by comparing it to the natural starting point for redistricting in that state.